fac30/PLOG_Tanya/Week_03.md

 > [*What went well*]

 You used openAI api in a very sophisticated way.
-Using embedings in your project is great and definetly something that you should add to your personal portfolio
+Using embedings in your project is great and definetly something that you should add to your personal portfolio.

 > [*Even better if*]